EvelynAguirreOrtiz/budget-tracker-challenge/README.md

 ## Description

 This application is a budget tracker that has both online and offline functionality.
 The application gives the user the opportunity to manage their funds whether or not an internet connection is available.
-This ensures that the user will have an access to an accurate balance.
+This ensures that the user will have convenient access to an accurate balance.

-Any transactions that are made while the user is offline will be updated locally so that the user can see a running total.
-Once an internet connection is re-established, the tracker total will update in the app and the user will receive a notification that the transactions have been added to the transaction history.
+Any transactions that are made while the user is offline will be updated locally so that the user can see the running total.
+Once an internet connection is re-established, the tracker total will update in the app and the user will receive a notification that all offline transactions have been added to their transaction history.

 ## Usage